chadhyatt/LuaEncode/README.md

 ## 🎉 About

-LuaEncode is a simple library for serialization of Lua tables and data structures, with support for Roblox's engine data types.
-LuaEncode natively supports both Luau and Lua 5.1+
+LuaEncode is a simple library for serialization of Lua tables and basic data types, along with support for all of Roblox's engine data types.
+LuaEncode supports both Luau and Lua 5.1+

 ### 🌟 Features

 * Serialization and output of basic types `number`, `string`, `table`, `boolean`, and `nil` for key/values
 * Pretty-printing and custom indentation configuration
-* Compatible with custom Roblox data types (e.g. `Instance`, `UDim2`, `Vector3`, `DateTime`, etc..) - See **[Roblox Engine Data Type Coverage](#roblox-engine-data-type-coverage)** for more info
+* Compatible with Roblox's engine data types (`Instance`, `UDim2`, `Vector3`, `DateTime`, etc..) - See **[Roblox Engine Data Type Coverage](#roblox-engine-data-type-coverage)** for more info
-* Securely iterates and reads values, with potentially untrusted inputs in-mind
+* Secure table iteration and value reading, with potentially untrusted inputs in-mind
 * Manual cycle inserts in serialized codegen with [`InsertCycles`](#api)
-* Raw key/value input with [`FunctionsReturnRaw`](#api)
+* Extended raw key/value inserts with [`FunctionsReturnRaw`](#api)

 ___